slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 > *"The truth does not require your participation in order to exist.
 Bullshit does."
 -- Terence McKenna [1943]*

-Truth doesn’t mind to be questioned.
-A lie does..
+Truth doesn’t mind being questioned.
+Lies do.

-In a world of propaganda, the truth is always a conspiracy.
-If you tell the truth you don’t need to reharse anything.
+The ones trying to silence others are usually the ones lying.
+Call a rich man poor, he smirks.
+Call a powerful man weak, he smirks.
+If it stings, it’s probably true.
+In a world of propaganda, truth looks like conspiracy.
+If you tell the truth, you don’t need to rehearse.

-Hints:

-- How do you tell who’s telling the truth?
-The ones trying to silence other people are the ones lying.
-- Call a rich guy poor, and all he will do is smirk.
-Call a powerful man weak, and all he will do is smirk.
-Call a charming misogynist a «virgin», and all he will do is smirk.
-If it affects you, it is true.

 > *"There are 3 truths: my truth, your truth, and the truth." (...)
 "Who’s talking the truth doesn’t need a lot of words." (...)